|Audio References • Links • Calculators • Translation dictionary • Store • WWW pro-audio search|

 be underestimating the SPL somewhat, so any difference will work in our favour.

-Fill in as many fields as required within the first four and click on the "Compute button" to get the sum
+Fill in as many fields as required and click on the "Compute button" to get the sum

 Ceiling speaker coverage calculator

 first three fields and click on the "Compute" button to get the

 If vertical and horizontal loudspeaker coverage angles are different, compute each angle separately.
 Ceiling speakers tend to have a -6 dB coverage angle around 100 degrees and a -10 dB angle of around 140 degrees.
 Often, the theoretically correct spacing for the -6 dB angle yields too many speakers.
 In that case you could use the -10 dB angles or multiply the -6 dB angle by a factor